appirio-digital/ezbake/docs/pages/docs/ezbake-commands/index.md

 You may also execute `ezbake <command> --help` to see the list of options per command.

+All of these commands are to be executed at the root of a project.

 # ezbake plug

 ## Description